NormBirkett/NormBirkett.github.io/_posts/2020-09-10-gogetter_intro_3_why_study_it.md

 _Aside: I do_ not _claim that the Gogetter framework/paradigm is suitable for all programming problems.
 No tool is!
 I am totally confident, however, based on extensive experience, that it is very well suited to a certain narrow class of extremely hard problems.
 And it is an open question to me how much more widely its usefulness might extend.
 I am fairly confident of two things, though. (a) Gogetter's usefulness does extend to more kinds of problems than the one I built it for. (b) Its usefulness does_ not _extend to a really wide class of problems; it is not a competitor to Object-Oriented Programming, for example!_
 <!--more-->

 I'm going to frame this as a series of observations.
 In most cases, if you've read Parts 1 and 2, you already know enough to see that my observations are accurate.
-In a few cases, you'll have to take my word for it until we have more publically-accessible experience with Gogetter.
+In a few cases, you'll have to take my word for it until we have more publicly-accessible experience with Gogetter.
 I will not attempt to distinguish these in the text.

 ### Observation #1: Gogetter solves a software problem that has been recognized as very important and very difficult.
 And it solves it very, very easily.